Bobmaintain/Typing-Skill-Detector/README.md

 # Typing-Skill-Detector
-This is a Typing Skill Decttor buiilt in form of a game.
+This is a Typing Skill Detector built in form of a game.
 It test a player's typing  skill,  which  is  one  of  the  most  underrated  skills  all  developers  should  have.
 We  should all  be  practicing  our  typing!
 The  general  flow  of  the  game look  is:
 1. Player clicks  on  start  button  and  is  presented  with  a quote to type.
 2. Player  types  the  quote as quickly as they can in a textbox